What are the most important features of employer

 The applications written have lots of unit tests

-It’s much more fun to change the application which has tests, comparing to one which doesn’t.
+It's much more fun to change the application which has tests, comparing to the one which doesn't.

 And here are my comments on some of the rest of the variants: